 - Before you actually reset your phone, back up your important data and files.

-- To perform the factory reset, go to Settings > Backup & reset > Factory data reset > Reset phone > Erase everything.
+- To perform the factory reset, go to Settings> System > Advanced > Reset options > Erase all data (factory reset) > Reset phone > Erase everything.
 Choose to restart your device once everything has been erased, and restore it using the back up you made.
 Note: You’ll need to input your pattern, PIN, or password to start this process, so make sure you know it beforehand.

 Issue: Phone gets hot or unusually warm